jhpyle/docassemble/_docs/config.md

 Before you enable this feature, make sure you have a working [email configuration](#mail).

+## <a name="ldap login"></a>LDAP login

+If you want to connect the **docassemble** login system to a local [LDAP] ([Active Directory]) server, add an `ldap login` section to the Configuration.

+At a minimum, the following directives must be set:

+{% highlight yaml %}
+ldap login:
+  enable: True
+  server: 192.168.1.124
+{% endhighlight %}

+If `ldap login` is enabled, then when a user tries to log in, the user's e-mail address and password will be checked against the [LDAP] server.
+If authentication succeeds, **docassemble** will check to see if a user with that e-mail address already exists in the **docassemble** login system.
+If so, the user will be logged in as that user.
+If the user does not already exist, then a user with that e-mail address will be created in the **docassemble** login system and will be logged in as that user.

+If the password does not authenticate, then the login process will proceed as normal; if a user already exists in the **docassemble** login system with that username and password, the user will be logged in as that user.

+Thus, the [LDAP] login system can coexist with the standard **docassemble** login system.

+You can also set the `base dn`, `bind email`, and `bind password`
+directives:

+{% highlight yaml %}
+ldap login:
+  enable: True
+  server: 192.168.1.124
+  base dn: "ou=users,dc=example,dc=com"
+  bind email: "jsmith@example.com"
+  bind password: "xxsecretxx"
+{% endhighlight %}

+If these additional directives are set, then when a user tries to register on the **docassemble** system, an error message will be generated if the e-mail address exists on the [LDAP] server.
+The `bind email` and `bind password` are necessary so that **docassemble** can connect to the [LDAP] server and run a search for the e-mail address in question.
+When it does so, it searches within the `base dn` for an entry with the attribute `mail`.
+If one or more entries are found, the error message is raised.
+If your server uses a different attribute for the e-mail address, you can set the directive `search pattern` under `ldap login`.
+By default, `search pattern` is set to `mail=%s`.
+(The `%s` is replaced with the e-mail address when the search is run.)

+You may wish to [disable registration] entirely when using `ldap login`.
+In that case, it is not necessary to set the `base dn`, `bind email`, and `bind password` directives.

 ## <a name="xsendfile"></a>Support for xsendfile

 If your web server is not configured to support X-SENDFILE headers,